renovatebot/renovate/docs/usage/configuration-options.md

 ## encrypted

-See https://docs.renovatebot.com/private-modules for details on how this is used to encrypt npm tokens.
+See [Private npm module support](https://docs.renovatebot.com/private-modules) for details on how this is used to encrypt npm tokens.

 ## engines